mattiasaxell/mattiasaxell.github.io/content/authors/admin/_index.md

     date_start: 2020-04-20
     date_end: 2023-04-20
     summary: |2-
+      As Customer Success Manager I was responsible for onboarding customers and ensuring high customer satisfaction.
+Responsible for the continuous support and building new relations with prospective customers.
+Worked with improving the different ways of customer support and customer experience with both customer focused tools and marketing tools.

       Achievements include:
       - Created and facilitated user community support forum which before was non-existent.
 Established FAQ sections covering majority of support issues.
       - Conceptualized, designed and launched services section of the company website meeting demand from customer base.